Chorus/DynamicsDocs/docs/Payroll/PayrollItems.md

 ## Create a Payroll Item

 In addition to payroll items created when encounter services are submitted, payroll items can be created manually (e.g., for reimbursements).
-You can create a new payroll item from the Payroll Items main grid in the Payroll area of the sitemap, or from the payroll items subgrid on the Payroll tab of a practitioner record.
+You can create a new payroll item from the Payroll Items main grid in the Payroll area of the site menu, or from the payroll items subgrid on the Payroll tab of a practitioner record.

 - *Payroll Period* - select the [payroll period](#payroll-periods) this payroll item falls in (generally this will be the most recent open payroll period).
 - *Practitioner* - select the practitioner to be paid.